Rochester Oratorio Society

 Our Director, Eric Townell

 Maestro Eric Townell is an experienced and creative conductor of operatic, orchestral and choral repertoire from the Baroque period through the 21st Century.
-Since joining the Rochester Oratorio Society in 2006, he has led the ROS in subscription concerts, regional outreach performances, live radio broadcasts, a televised concert, collaborative concerts with the region’s leading arts organizations, and an award-winning tour to Beijing and Shanghai for the 2008 Olympic Cultural Festival.
+As Artistic Director of the Rochester Oratorio Society (2006-22), he led the ROS in subscription concerts, regional outreach performances, live radio broadcasts, a televised concert, collaborative concerts with the region’s leading arts organizations, and an award-winning tour to Beijing and Shanghai for the 2008 Olympic Cultural Festival.
+Eric has directed the Finger Lakes Choral Festival since 2018.